RidaTazi/Blockchain-serial-number/README.md

-# blockchain tracking serial numbers
+# Creating a Blockchain to track serial number
+### Cas de lutte contre la contrefaçon des médicaments

 # Intro:
 This blockchain application was forked from https://github.com/Jeiwan/blockchain_go, a simplified implementation of the Bitcoin Core protocol, to suit our specific need of transferring serial numbers.
-We made considerable code change and fixed a few bugs in the original source code.

 # Setup:
-- Hardcoded GO_PATH in scripts.
-Change it before running.
-- In GO_PATH directory, run:
+- Install go in /usr/local and move the project to /usr/local/src/blockchain_go
 ```bash
 make setup
 make build